finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Other List Operator

-Rosetta provides number of other list operators that are not captured by the above categories.
+Rosetta provides a number of additional operators that are specific to lists.
 For all these operators, the syntax enforces that the expression being operated on has multiple cardinality.

 - `only-element` - provided that a list contains one and only one element, returns that element
 - `count` - returns the number of elements in a list